 Applications to the Masters in Management program are reviewed on a rolling basis.
 Admissions decisions are made on complete files only.
-Once an application is complete, an applicant will receive a decision in approximately three weeks through the online application system.
+Once an application is complete, an applicant will receive a decision in approximately three to four weeks through the online application system.
 To begin the process, we recommend verifying your program eligibility before accessing the online application.
 Candidates applying to the Masters in Management program should follow the application instructions and requirements shown below.

 |Early App Deadline (nonbinding)||Nov.
 1|